chinzhengjie/ZJ_Portfolio/Sudoku Project/README.md

 In more complex puzzles, if one were to reach a point where there were no squares with only 1 possible number, they would be forced to make a guess for some squares in order to progress in the puzzle.
 I had to create a solver which was able to do something like this as well.
 Thus, I found that a simple backtracking algorithm based on recursion was an effective way to solve puzzles.

 After tweaking some parts in the original function, I managed to create a solver which goes through each square and tries to fill it with a possible number.
 Once it reaches a square with no possible answer, it will backtrack to the previous square and try other possible numbers.
-This proved to be very successful as it was able to solve the more complex puzzle.
-The only downside here is that the function can take a while to solve certain puzzles due to the backtracking.
+This proved to be very successful as it was able to solve the hard puzzle as well.
+The only downside here is that the function can take slightly longer to solve certain puzzles due to the backtracking.

 <img src="Images/Easy%20Puzzle%20(solved).PNG">  <img src="Images/Hard%20Puzzle%20(solved).PNG">